-Course title & Code Credits Eligibility criteria Pre- requisite Department offering the
+Course title & Credits Credit distribution of the Eligibility Pre- Department

+Code course criteria requisite offering the

-Lecture Tutorial Practical/ of the course
+Lecture Lecture Tutorial Practical/ of the course

 Practice course

 MICROB-GE9: 4 2 0 2 None NIL Microbiology

 FUNDAMENTALS

 OF

 AGRICULTURAL

 MICROBIOLOGY

 - The major objective of this paper is to develop clear understanding of the role of soil and soil microbes in agriculture. - The student will get an overview of plant microbe interaction and the role of microbes in nutrient cycles and their importance in agriculture. - The students will have an in- depth knowledge of biofertilizers, composting and their importance for improving crop productivity. - They will get familiarized with the significance of biocontrol agents and organic farming.